-The Fund is currently in category 6 because of the nature of its investments, which include the risks listed below.
+The Fund is currently in category 4 because of the nature of its investments, which include the risks listed below.

 The indicator is based on historical data and may not be a reliable indication of the future risk profile of the Fund.
 The risk category shown is not guaranteed and may change over time.
-The relevant current categorisation can be found in the Key Investor Information.
+The relevant current categorisation can be found in the Key Information Document.
 The lowest category cannot be equated with a risk-free investment.
 These factors may affect the value of investments or result in losses.

-The value of equities and equity-like securities is in some cases affected by daily price movements on the stock exchanges.
-Additional factors are political and economic reports and important corporate events and corporate results.
+The value of equities and equity-related securities may be adversely affected by daily price movements on the stock exchanges.
+Other influencing factors include political and economic news, corporate earnings and significant corporate events.